Is This the Least Meaningful Crisis Defense?

 by Tony Jaques PhD, Director of Issue Outcomes Pty Ltd, for people who work in issue and crisis management, author of Crisis Counsel: Navigating Legal and Communication Conflict.

 When a crisis strikes it’s very natural to try and hide behind some sort of a defensive statement.
 Yet that statement needs to be meaningful and not just a fashionable cliché posing as a moral fig-leaf.
+But, is this the last meaningful crisis defense for an organization?

 “This is not who we are” has become the latest go-to defense in the face of a reputational crisis, and it really needs to be retired.
 At best it could be a sincere statement of hopeful self-delusion.
 At worst it’s simply designed to avoid any real contrition (Like that other old favorite “Mistakes were made”).